henrikh/files2flashcards/README.md

 * Specify flashcards using XML / HTML
 * Update your notes and see the changes reflected in existing flashcards
-* Flexible and configurable specification of flashcards; design your own formats
+* Flexible and configurable specification of flashcards including cloze deletions; design your own formats
 * See and edit your flashcards in context with other flashcards and notes
 * Written in Python and well-tested
 * Free and open-source software